jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

     CON:40,25,40,0,1,0

-The 6 possible values in a CONSOLE descriptor are:
+The 6 possible values in a Console descriptor are:

   1. number of columns
   2. number of rows